 By 1998, Pisani writes, it was clear that “HIV wasn’t going to rage through the billions in the ‘general population’, and we knew it”.
-The Truth About the Aids Panic, “There is no good evidence that Aids is likely to spread rapidly in the West among heterosexuals.”
+In fact this was already clear when the British government launched its notorious “tombstones and icebergs” publicity campaign in 1987: as I wrote at the time in The Truth About the Aids Panic, “There is no good evidence that Aids is likely to spread rapidly in the West among heterosexuals.”
 However, more than a decade later Pisani and her colleagues continued to exaggerate both the scale of the epidemic and the threat to people outside well-recognised high-risk categories.

 Pisani disputes the claim made last year by James Chin, another former Aids industry epidemiologist, in his book The Aids Pandemic: The Collision of Epidemiology with Political Correctness, that UN Aids experts deliberately overestimated the epidemic.
 There is a “huge difference”, she insists, “between making it up (plain old lying) and beating it up”, which she considers a legitimate journalistic ploy of “making a big, interesting, dramatic story out of something that may actually be rather mundane”.
 The hugeness of this difference appears to be another example of self-justifying spin.